Online Advertising: Pay & Pray or Pay & Track?

 Other Forms of Online Advertising:

 Geofencing is the art of using GPS in mobile phones to create a geographic boundary, so when a smartphone enters a particular area, that user will get a different set of ads than when they are outside that area.
-Geofencing is important because home remodelers serve local communities, and within local communities, there are characteristics of your ideal buyers that exist in different geographic divides.
-You might want to target a higher-end zip code in your metropolitan area because you offer premium cabinets.
+Geofencing is important because many small businesses serve local communities, and within local communities, there are characteristics of your ideal buyers that exist in different geographic divides.
+You might want to target a higher-end zip code in your metropolitan area because you offer premium furniture.
 You can set up geofencing on the ads displayed on search results like Google, social media sites and display ads.
 So you’ll want to ask whoever is in charge of your advertising to see if they’re applying geofencing and, if not, maybe imply that they should start!

 Display Ads are the banners (usually rectangular pictures) that appear on the top or sides of a website or embedded within social media feeds (Facebook, Instagram, Pinterest, etc.).
 As far as creative goes, you can use tools like Bannersnack to animate your visuals, if you like.
 One of the major problems with banners is that Ad Blockers, if they are installed or turned on, allow buyers to skip these ads altogether or quickly choose to minimize them.
 They are seen as more intrusive than helpful content, as the user is just being shown a brand, rather than a reason to click.
 Costs and payment models vary, but costs are generally calculated according to their “number of impressions”.
 So you’ll want to calculate how many clicks your typical ads receive before an action is taken, and stats show that average CTRs are 6.22% for non-video banner ads and 4.25% for video banner ads.